 Alumni of the horn class now play in orchestras such as the Symphonie Orkest Bayerischen Rundfunk, Concertgebouw Orchestra, Rotterdam Philharmonic Orchestra, Radio Philharmonic Orchestra, WDR Symphony Orchestra, NDR Symphony Orchestra, Frankfurt Radio Orchestra, SWF Radio Orchestra, NHK Japan, Bogota Philharmoniker, etc.

 Or work at universities such as The University of Arts and Music Geidai Tokyo, University EAFIT Colombia, HFM Hannover, HFM Köln, HFM Karlsruhe etc.

 Before you apply

-For the first round, the candidate needs to record two video’s that contains:
+The audition consists of two rounds.
+For the first round, the candidate needs to record 2 videos that contain:

 Four Orchestral excerpts

 The candidate records 4 orchestral excerpts that are regularly asked in auditions for orchestral jobs.